Doing international business?

 Globalreach-partners is one of the top 10 largest cross border payment providers in the UK and has been in the industry for about 15 years.
 Basically, it has the same features as the majority of other international money transfer reviewed above, it offers: spot forex, market orders, forward contracts and mid market exchange rates.
 The only drawback i noticed is the account opening process which requires too many documents.

-Send Wyre (Remitsy) – I have followed along the development of Remitsy (We had them on the podcast here 999) which has merged with Send Wyre.
+Send Wyre (Remitsy) – I have followed along the development of Remitsy (We had them on the podcast here, and a how to guide here) which has merged with Send Wyre.
 A cross border payments platform specializing in helping companies get their payments from Amazon marketplaces, they have operations inside and outside of Mainland China so they understand your true cross border payment needs.

 Cross Border Payment with China